garg-udit/resume/README.md

-This is a personlaised resume builder for us.
+This is a personalised resume builder for us.